Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 #### 3.1.1 Description and Priority

-high priority interface that the user interacts with to start the game, to set player count, to determine difficulty, and to set individual player colors
+high priority interface that the user interacts with to start the game, set player count, determine board scale, set individual player colors, and enable or disable new game piece features.

 #### 3.1.2 Stimulus/Response Sequences
+Stimulus: The user interacts with the play button\
+Response: The user is shown a new screen with more settings

-Stimulus: The user interacts with the player count drop-down menu\
+Stimulus: The user interacts with the player count slider\
 Response: The game stores the changed value

-Stimulus: The user interacts with the color selection menus\
+Stimulus: The user interacts with the color selection icons\
 Response: The game updates the piece colors based on decided user input

-Stimulus: the user interacts with the difficulty slider\
+Stimulus: the user interacts with the board scale slider\
-Response: the program reflects the difficulty change on the UI and sets internal variables
+Response: the program reflects the change on the UI and sets internal variables

-Stimulus: the user toggles the go feature toggle\
+Stimulus: the user interacts with the feature slider\
-Response: the program sets whether or not to provide go pieces internally
+Response: the program sets whether or not to provide only normal pieces, all new pieces, or some random pieces

 Stimulus: the user presses the start game button\
 Response: the program sets internal variables based on the provided information from the user and transitions to the game menu

+Stimulus: the user presses the help button\
+Response: the program displays a screen allowing the player to browse through various hints as to the function\
+					and uses of new pieces and features.

 #### 3.1.3 Functional Requirements